Mobile App Designing for the New Age Android

 Try to appreciate the fact that Google has channelized lots of efforts to bring about a uniform look and feel.
 You need to acknowledge the efforts and stay away from blindly copying iOS apps.
 Remember, users can make out the difference between original and fake.
-Users simply detest the fact that a new app has been released with outdated styles or with elements copied from rival platform.
+Users simply detest the fact that a new app has been released with outdated styles or with elements copied from rival platforms.
 Android is more about function and less about fancy style.

 Aptly use Android widgets:

 Don’t shy away from using Android widgets that improve user engagement levels.
 Other features such as live wallpapers and notifications also make apps engaging.
 Google is now getting serious about providing support for designers and developers on notifications.
-Widget allows users to get a sneak peep into information without actually opening an app.
-This allows user to go through the information which would eventually expand within the app.
+The widget allows users to get a sneak peep into information without actually opening an app.
+This allows users to go through the information which would eventually expand within the app.
 Android has become synonymous with customization.
 The fact that users can customize the way their device looks with these features just adds to the flexibility.

 Don’t skip testing:

 Never, ever skip the phase of rigorous testing of your Android app.
 It is important to test your app for design and functionality on various devices and release only the tested version.
-This will save you from potential embarrassment and negative review if your app does not work properly.
-Before plunging into Android application development, you need to get into the psyche of user and get to know the intricacies of the operating system.
+This will save you from potential embarrassment and negative reviews if your app does not work properly.
+Before plunging into Android application development, you need to get into the psyche of the user and get to know the intricacies of the operating system.
 Buy several Android-enabled devices from different manufacturers, with different screen specifications and OS versions.
-This will help you not only to understand how user behaves with the device, but also to test your app.
+This will help you not only to understand how the user behaves with the device, but also to test your app.

 Let us have a quick look at new patterns and styles in Android KitKat:

 Touch feedback is rather subtle in KitKat with the background color changing slightly.
-This makes branding easier as the default touch feedback works pretty well with hue you choose.
+This makes branding easier as the default touch feedback works pretty well with the hue you choose.
 You are saved from jolts as “sprinkles of engagement” are much more pleasant.

 Android KitKat comes with double touch drag and double touch.
-These gestures can be effectively used for changing the viewing size of content.
+These gestures can be effectively used for changing the viewing size of the content.

 Don’t blame it all on fragmentation…..